Outburn-IL/fume-community/docs/http-api.md

 These routes allow “routing data” to be passed via the URL after the mapping id.

+Note on Swagger/OpenAPI:

+- OpenAPI cannot represent the Express route shape used here (`/:mappingId/*subroute`).
+- As a result, Swagger UI “Try it out” cannot be used to test the multi-segment form.
+- The OpenAPI spec documents this route only to describe the behavior.

 #### `POST /Mapping/{mappingId}/{subRoute1}/{subRoute2}/...`

 Same behavior as `POST /Mapping/{mappingId}`.